Last Updated: Nov 24, 2021

 Frequently Asked Questions

-- Q: What’s the Web Access feature? – It allows you to access USENET content without using a newsreader, which may be easier for some subscribers.
-You can check out Easynews, one of our recommended providers, for a more advanced version of this feature, which also comes at a lower price.
+A: It allows you to access USENET content without using a newsreader, which may be easier for some subscribers.
+You can check out Easynews, one of our recommended Usenet service providers, for a more advanced version of this feature, which also comes at a lower price.

-- Q: Is there phone support from this provider or an address? – No.
+Q: Is there phone support from this provider or an address?

-- Q: How are the prices compared to other providers? – They’re not great but they’re also not the most expensive we’ve seen.
+A: They’re not great but they’re also not the most expensive we’ve seen.
 In the end, however, you’ll do better to go with one of our preferred providers, as they offer a better deal for the money you spend.
-If you want limited access—such as a block access account—to save money, go ahead and buy regular block access from one of our best providers.
+If you want limited access—such as a block access account—to save money, go ahead and buy regular block access from one of our best Usenet service providers.
 You’ll get more for your money.

 Support issues can be reported via their contact page.